Rintse/brute-fordle/README.md

 ## Dictionaries
 The program expects a dictionary with all lowercase words.
-Any dictionary may be used as an input file.
 If one specifies the `-l n` argument, the program automatically filters out all words that do not have length `n`.